-- Insecticide resistance threatens vector control. - Gaps in funding for IRS. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.
+- Insecticide resistance threatens vector control. - Gaps in funding for IRS. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.

-Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Malaria control services, including testing and treatment have continued despite the COVID-19 pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Malaria control services, including testing and treatment have continued despite the COVID-19 pandemic.
 All health facilities have sufficient stocks of RDTs and ACTs although some delays were initially experienced in their distribution.
-Distribution of LLINs (door to door) and IRS implementation are planned with the necessary COVID precautions taken into account, with IRS rolling out in September but with delays in the LLIN campaigns.
+Distribution of LLINs (door to door) and IRS implementation were planned with the necessary COVID precautions taken into account, with IRS rolling out in September, however there were some delays.
+The LLIN campaign was completed at the end of 2020.
 All health workers are reported to have sufficient PPEs.
 Some initial reductions in outpatient attendance were observed early in the pandemic, largely attributed to reduced availability of transport, but the numbers have been reported to have increased back to normal levels.
-The country has been affected by flooding
+The country has been affected by flooding Vector control Work to accelerate the LLIN campaign Q1 2021 Sudan worked hard to address the bottlenecks in the implementation of the LLIN campaign with the campaign rolling out in December 2020, and 99% of the distribution completed by the end of 2020